Edson Barboza: 2012

 Barboza was expected to face Evan Dunham on May 26, 2012, at UFC 146, but Dunham dropped out of the bout due to injury and was replaced by returning veteran Jamie Varner.
 Barboza suffered his first professional MMA loss via Knockout in the first round.

 2013

 Barboza was expected to face Justin Salas on January 19, 2013, at UFC on FX 7.
 However, Salas was forced out of the bout with an injury and replaced by promotional newcomer Lucas Martins.
-Barboza defeated Martins via TKO (retirement) at 2:38 of the first round.
+Barboza defeated Martins via TKO at 2:38 of the first round.

 Barboza was scheduled to face John Makdessi on July 6, 2013, at UFC 162, but an injury forced Makdessi off the card and he was replaced by Rafaello Oliveira.
 Barboza won the fight by TKO due to leg kicks in the second round.

 Barboza faced Danny Castillo on December 14, 2013, at UFC on Fox 9.
 After a dominant first round by Castillo, in which he nearly finished Barboza via strikes and then with a submission attempt, Barboza rallied back and won by majority decision.
 Both fighters earned Fight of the Night honors.